d8corp/innet-dom/README.md

 ```

 #### props
-Any component gets an argument `props`.
-If props have not provided the argument equals `undefined` else you get an object that contains the props.
+Any component gets the first argument of an object that contains the `props`.

 Change `Content.tsx`
 ```typescript jsx